Lemon, Almond and Yogurt Cake

 We've used yogurt instead of butter in this cake recipe to cut down on the saturated fat.
-The flavour is just as delicious and the almonds give a fabulous texture
+It's just as delicious and the almonds add a fabulous texture

 - 2 large free-range eggs